alessandro308/apagiaro.it/_posts/2018-08-05-network-topology-nettopo.md

 ---
 layout: post
-title: "How to infer a network topology using iTop, Ally and Docker"
+title: "How to infer a network topology using iTop and Ally"
 date: 2018-08-05
 excerpt: "How we implemented iTop algorithm, using Ally as alias resolution, to infer a network topology"
 tag: